Install via Homebrew

 make install

 The CLI uses OAuth device flow for secure authentication.
 When you run odo login, a browser window opens where you authorize the CLI with your Hostodo account.
-Your tokens are securely stored in the OS keychain (macOS Keychain, Linux Secret Service) with an encrypted file fallback.
+Your tokens are securely stored in the OS keychain (macOS Keychain, Linux Secret Service).
+On systems without a keychain, a plain token file is stored at ~/.odo/token with strict 0600 permissions.

 odo login